cloud-gov/federalist.18f.gov/pages/documentation/21st-century-idea.md

 ---

-The <b>21st Century Integrated Digital Experience Act (IDEA )</b> aims to improve the digital experience for government customers and reinforces existing requirements for federal public websites.
+The <b>21st Century Integrated Digital Experience Act (IDEA)</b> aims to improve the digital experience for government customers and reinforces existing requirements for federal public websites.
 Specifically, the Act requires all executive branch agencies to:

+- modernize their websites,
+- digitize services and forms,
+- accelerate use of e-signatures,
+- improve customer experience, and
+- standardize and transition to centralized shared services.

-All new, public-facing websites and digital services must meet eight specific requirements.
+All new, public-facing websites and digital services should meet eight specific requirements.

 1. **Accessible** - be accessible to individuals with disabilities in  accordance with Section 508
 1. **Consistent** - have a consistent appearance